 2. Carry a reusable shopping bag

 On average a plastic bag is used for just 12 minutes, and yet can persist in the environment for decades.
 They are difficult to recycle and have very little value even if collected, making them extremely difficult to manage effectively.
-The choice here is simple - buy your own shopping bag that you can use again and again.
+The choice here is simple, simply buy your own shopping bag that you can use again and again.
 Cloth bags are perfect for all sorts of uses and can easily be folded away and carried around for when you need it.
-And don’t be afraid to say no when offered a plastic bag when shopping - it is the perfect opportunity to again explain why you are turning it down.
+And don’t be afraid to say no when offered a plastic bag when shopping – it is the perfect opportunity to politely explain why you are turning it down.

 3. Say no to plastic straws

 It is thought that over 500 million straws are used every day in the USA, none of which are recyclable due to the materials used and their small size.
-Whilst many end up in landfill or are burnt, a huge amount leak into the environment - plastic straws are one of the commonest sources of ocean waste.
+Whilst many end up in landfill or are burnt, a huge amount leak into the environment – plastic straws are one of the most common sources of ocean waste.
 An alternative?
 Well, first ask yourself if you really need that straw.
 If the answer is really yes, then carry a reusable and washable metal or bamboo straw with you.
 Bamboo has the added benefit of being extremely fast growing and perfect for rehabilitating degraded forest land.

 4. Use your own takeaway cup

 Styrofoam disposable cups and their plastic lids are a significant source of ocean waste.
 The foam material gradually breaks down, but the remaining particles can persist for decades.
 And neither the cups or the lids are easily recyclable.
-Once again, the figures are extraordinary - it is thought that 25 billion expanded polystyrene foam cups are used every year in the USA alone; the figure for the entire globe is incalculable.
+Once again, the figures are extraordinary.
+It is thought that 25 billion expanded polystyrene foam cups are used every year in the USA alone; the figure for the entire globe is incalculable.
 If you must get a takeaway coffee, then bring your own reusable and insulated cup - not only will it reduce your plastic footprint, but it will also keep you coffee hotter for longer!

 5. Carry reusable containers